joaomacalos/sfcr/cran-comments.md

 checking LazyData ...
 NOTE
   'LazyData' is specified without a 'data' directory

-I fixed this issue by removing the LazyData: true from the DESCRIPTION file since the sfcr package has no data/ directory.
+I fixed this issue by removing the line `LazyData: true` from the DESCRIPTION file since the sfcr package has no data/ directory.